Road transport

 In Vendée, the first hydrogen truck in France comes to refuel at our stations!

-Responsible for delivering to the region's Lidl stores, it comes to refuel at the Sydev stations in la Roche-sur-Yon and Aux Sable-d’Olonnes.
-Hydrogen allows:
+Responsible for delivering to Lidl stores in the region, it comes to refuel at stations in the Sydev stations in la Roche-sur-Yon and Sables-d’Olonne.
+Hydrogen enables to:

 • An 80% reduction in CO2 emissions compared to a thermal vehicle,